rossabaker/northside/content/calendar.md

 +++
-title = "Spring 2020 Calendar"
+title = "Fall 2020 Calendar"
 +++

 <b>
-The spring season is canceled for public health reasons.
-Please see <a href="/blog/2020/04/26/covid-19/">the update from the board</a>.
+The fall season is canceled due to the ongoing public health emergency.
+Please see <a href="/blog/2020/07/23/fall-cancellation/">the update from the board</a>.
 </b>